gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v3.6.0.0  2013/11/10 Add qTip (jQuery tooltip library), and implemented basic tooltip functionality on non-valid inputs/outputs. v3.5.6.0  2013/11/10 Fixed the too-large 'Comments' column by add all cells in this column to the 'comment' class, and then applying 'text-size: small' to this class using CSS. v3.5.5.0  2013/11/10 Fixed too-small Latex equations in the LT3745 calculator by replacing the command \frac with \dfrac.
+v3.6.1.0  2013/11/10 Upgraded the tooltip styling (made it black with rounded corners).
+Began working on validator array functionality, in where multiple validators can be added for a single calculator variable.
+These are then automatically ran everytime the variable changes, and the red/green status and tooltip updated accordingly. v3.6.0.0  2013/11/10 Add qTip (jQuery tooltip library), and implemented basic tooltip functionality on non-valid inputs/outputs. v3.5.6.0  2013/11/10 Fixed the too-large 'Comments' column by add all cells in this column to the 'comment' class, and then applying 'text-size: small' to this class using CSS. v3.5.5.0  2013/11/10 Fixed too-small Latex equations in the LT3745 calculator by replacing the command \frac with \dfrac.